Courtesy and Safety

 • Wheelchairs and other mobility devices must be securely fastened by the operator.

-• Service animals are permitted, other animals are prohibited.
+• Service animals are permitted, all other animals are prohibited.

 Please help us keep you safe — if you see anything suspicious, please let your bus operator know immediately.
 Do not confront a threat yourself.
 Call 911 if you notice something or someone suspicious at or near a bus stop or Metro station.